PubInv/covid19-vent-list/README.md

 [Low-Cost Open Source Ventilator](https://github.com/jcl5m1/ventilator)

 Probably best state of buildability at the the time of this writing.
 The link above is to the repo.
 The inventor, Johnny Lee, is actively improving the system as of March 21st, and has called for assistance.
 It has been pressure-tested.
+It has a [wiki](https://github.com/jcl5m1/ventilator/wiki).

 I recommend the community of makers and volunteers for open-source ventilator design offer Johnny Lee their full assistance.